-Herne Bay ‘Bayfest’ – Run by the local community for the whole month of August starting from the 5th until the 28th, including the famous Herne Bay Air show on the 19th, carnival on the 12th and Classic Car motor show on the 20th, please click here for more information and dates.
+Herne Bay ‘Bayfest’ – Run by the local community for the whole month of August starting from the 5th until the 28th, including the famous Herne Bay Air show on the 19th, carnival on the 12th and Classic Car motor show on the 20th, follow the link for more information and dates.

 Kearsney Abbey, Dover – 10 acres of open parkland gardens with two lakes.
 Perfect for relaxing, having picnics, walking and outdoor games.
-Entry is free, but for further information to plan your visit, click here.
+Entry is free, but for further information to plan your visit, follow the preceding link.

 Samphire Hoe – A 30-hectare nature reserve situated between Dover and Folkestone, a location showing off the beautiful White Cliffs at it’s very best.
-For more information on Samphire Hoe, click here.
+Follow the link for more information on Samphire Hoe.

 Lower Leas Coastal Park, Folkestone – With BBQ and picnic areas, a national cycle route and the South East’s largest free adventure playground, there is something for everyone.
 There are also a whole host of free events in a 350 seat amphitheatre.
-Click here for more information and details about the park.
+Follow the link for more information and details about the park.

 Whitstable Oyster Festival – Taking place on the 22nd – 24th July.
 There is plenty to do and see, you can just wander around if you prefer, or try some of the local delights.